 A Common, yet major problem

-Constipation is absolutely and positively a common and often major problem encountered by those treated in our StepUp program.
-It frequently has been unrecognized and/or not thought to be connected to their bladder problems or urinary infections.
-Parents are usually unaware unless their child brings in brought to their attention.
+Constipation is absolutely and positively a common and often major problem encountered by those treated in the Better Clinic program.
+It frequently has been unrecognized and/or not thought to be connected to bladder problems or urinary infections.
+Parents are usually unaware unless their child brings it to their attention.
 Many children have had it for so long that they don't think about it as unusual.

 Several important facts that parents and older children must realize are:

-- Constipation isn't always obvious and includes those individuals who carry large amounts of stool in their bowels. his can even occur despite having daily bowel movements.
+- Constipation isn't always obvious and includes those individuals who carry large amounts of stool in their bowels.
+This can even occur despite having daily bowel movements.

 - Bowel emptying problems are highly associated with urgent urination, wetting, abnormal bladder emptying, and recurrent urinary infections.
 These may be experienced as: